cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 ### Defining the Service Contract with Protobuf

 Defining the service contract is crucial in creating a gRPC service, as it specifies the communication between clients and servers.
-In gRPC, service contracts are defined using Protocol Buffers (Protobuf), which provide a compact and language-neutral way to describe the structure of data and the methods available in the service.
+In gRPC, service contracts are defined using Protobuf, which provide a compact and language-neutral way to describe the structure of data and the methods available in the service.
 This `.proto` file is the single source of truth for generating strongly typed code in multiple programming languages, including C#.

 To define a service contract, create a `.proto` file in the `Protos` directory of your gRPC project.
 For example, consider a service for managing a to-do list, which allows users to create, update, and delete tasks.
 The `.proto` file might look like this: